How Much Sodium Should I Eat Per Day?

 Can you eat too little sodium?

 It’s unlikely that you’re not getting enough sodium in your diet.
-And there’s no reliable evidence that eating less than 1,500 mg per day of sodium is a risk for the general population.
+And there’s no reliable evidence that eating less than 1,500 mg per day is a risk for most people.

 The body needs only a small amount of sodium (less than 500 mg per day) to function properly.
-That’s a mere smidgen — the amount in less than 1/4 teaspoon.
-Very few people come close to eating less than that amount.
+That’s a smidgen — the amount in less than 1/4 teaspoon.
+Very few people come close to eating less.
 Plus, healthy kidneys are great at retaining the sodium that your body needs.

-The guideline to reduce to 1,500 mg of sodium daily may not apply to people who lose big amounts of sodium in sweat, like competitive athletes, and workers exposed to major heat stress, such as foundry workers and firefighters, or to those directed otherwise by their health care team.
-There is some evidence that it could be harmful to certain patients with congestive heart failure.
+The guideline to reduce to 1,500 mg of sodium daily may not apply to people who lose big amounts of sodium in sweat.
+These include competitive athletes and workers exposed to major heat stress, such as foundry workers and firefighters.

 Egg Nutrition Center